voltration/SSMP5/README.md

 - Chatting system
 - Database system

-It has no dependencies other than the Spigot API and SQLLite.
+It has no dependencies other than the Spigot API.
 ## License